 If you have more time, we mention some places below that might be of interest.
 And before you go, Check out these 60+ things to know before you go to Uzbekistan.

-Andijan, the capital of the Ferangha Valley, lacks any must-see tourist sights.
-It has a nice bazaar, a decent Friday Mosque, and destroyed mosque with an incredibly intricate ceiling, but none of these will blow you away.
+Andijan, the capital of the Ferghana Valley, lacks any must-see tourist sights.
+It has a nice bazaar, a decent Friday Mosque, and a destroyed mosque with an incredibly intricate ceiling, but none of these will blow you away.

-Andijan does, however, house some of the friendliest people in Uzbekistan.
+Andijan does, however, houses some of the friendliest people in Uzbekistan.
 Walk around town and you’ll see grinning faces, students trying to up their English game, and a friendly stranger or two who’ll invite you for dinner (and a homestay, but alas, not allowed).
-Andijan is also a decent base from which to explore the rest of the Ferangha Valley.
+Andijan is also a decent base from which to explore the rest of the Ferghana Valley.

 Note: Due to government concerns, you’ll need an accommodation slip for each night you stay in the valley.
 Couchsurfing or camping is not recommended here.

 - Jama Mosque: If you visited any of the places mentioned in the main itinerary, Andijan’s Jama Mosque is probably a letdown.
 Regardless, the gatekeeper is friendly, and more than willing to tell you about the mosque’s history.

 - Nameless mosque: Not far from the Jama mosque (to the right, if you’re facing it) and across from the Eski Bazaar, is something that looks like a construction site.
 It has a debilitated minaret, and you wouldn’t normally walk over.
 We implore you to do so, though—the ceiling won’t disappoint!